NASCAR on television in the 1990s: 1991-1999

+Busch

+Trucks

 After years of trying to win it, Dale Earnhardt appeared headed for certain victory in the 1990 Daytona 500 until a series of events in the closing laps.
 On lap 193, Geoff Bodine spun in the first turn, causing the third and final caution of the race.
 Everyone pitted except Derrike Cope, who stayed out.
 On the lap 195 restart, Earnhardt retook and held the lead, only to puncture a tire when he drove over a piece of metal bell housing from the failed engine of Rick Wilson's car on Lap 199.
 As Earnhardt's damaged car slowed, Cope drove past and earned his first Cup Series victory.
 It was the first of two victories for the relatively unknown Cope in the 1990 season.
 In an ironic twist, KIRO-TV, the local CBS affiliate serving Cope's hometown at the time in the Seattle suburb of Spanaway, opted to pre-empt the race to telecast a Seattle SuperSonics basketball game, and the race was delayed until 3:00 p.m.
 Pacific Time because of the pre-emption.

 SportsChannel America's coverage began in 1990.
 For instance, SportsChannel America broadcast the Roses Stores 200 and the Chevy Dealers of New England 250.

 TBS broadcast the Richmond spring race, held the week after Daytona Speedweeks, from 1983 to 1995, as well as the fall races at Rockingham (1985-1987), Atlanta (1983-1985) and Riverside (1982-1987).
 For several years in the 1990s, the only Cup Series races aired on TBS were the two races from Charlotte Motor Speedway (Coca-Cola 600 from 1988-2000, UAW-GM Quality 500 from 1989-2000); TBS did not have rights to The Winston, which usually aired on TNN.
 Also, the channel aired the July race at Pocono Raceway from 1993 to 2000.
 TBS was also the home of the postseason exhibition races held at Suzuka Circuit and Twin Ring Motegi in Japan from 1996–1998.
 The now defunct Prime Network meanwhile, was the first to televise NASCAR Winston Cup qualifying races on a regular basis.
 The telecasts were mainly for races that would be televised by TBS.